 The rector is an experienced pastoral minister and is ready to enter into dialogue with you at any time engaging your questions about meaning, faith, and life.
 We are also blessed to have a priest-in-residence to assist in pastoral care and sacramental ministry.

-For Catholic Christians the celebration of Mass (or Eucharist) is the center of their spiritual and communal lives together.
-Each residence hall has a chapel, a place for communal worship, quiet reflection and sometimes just playing the piano.
+For Catholic Christians, the celebration of Mass (or Eucharist) is the center of their spiritual and communal lives together.
+Each residence hall has a chapel, serving as a place for communal worship, quiet reflection, and music.

-Mass is celebrated in our Chapel of Saint Andre Bessette at 10 p.m. every Sunday, Tuesday, and Wednesday when school is in session.
+Mass is celebrated in our Chapel of Saint Andre Bessette at 9 p.m. on Sunday, and at 10 p.m on Tuesday, and Wednesday when school is in session.
 Mass is a wonderful time for the men of Carroll Hall to come together with their brothers.
 Sunday’s Mass includes music led by Carroll residents.
 Have an interest in playing music.
-The ensemble usually rehearses at 9 p.m. on Sundays.
+The ensemble usually rehearses at 8 p.m. on Sundays.
 Bring your voice or your instrument!

 Daily Eucharist in the Chapel on Tuesdays and Wednesdays is very simple.
-At 25-30 minutes, its a parred down celebration, usually without music, and a shorter homily.
-Not unlike a Zen meditation.
-Great way to make space for stillness in a very busy week of intense studying and work.
+At 25-30 minutes, it is a parred down celebration, usually without music, and a shorter homily.
+Not unlike a Zen meditation, Daily Eucharist is a great way to make space for stillness during busy weeks of intense studying and work.

 Held on Monday nights, night prayer is a very short and simple way to reflect and pray with your fellow Vermin.
 All are most welcome.